papernotes/infinite-commits/README.md

 # infinite-commits
-Infinite scroll on commit pages for GitHub
+A Chrome extension for infinite scrolling on GitHub's commit pages.